TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Lock.md

 <br />

-To start enumerating this service, we'll run a basic [NetExec](https://github.com/Pennyw0rth/NetExec) oneliner to gather some information about the Windows system that we're auditing:
+To begin enumerating the SMB service, we run a basic [NetExec](https://github.com/Pennyw0rth/NetExec) oneliner to gather some information about the Windows system that we're auditing:

 <br />